South Sudan–United States relations: Second Trump Administration (2025-present)

 On 5 April 2025, United States Secretary of State Marco Rubio and Deputy Secretary of State Christopher Landau announced that the United States would be revoking the visas of all South Sudanese citizens in the United States and barring entry to all South Sudanese citizens following a dispute around the repatriation of a South Sudanese citizen.
 Rubio stated that the US government would consider reviewing these actions in return for securing South Sudanese cooperation in accepting repatriated nationals.
 The Obama Administration had granted "temporary protected status" to South Sudanese citizens in the United States in 2011 in response to the independence conflict with Sudan.

-On May 23, 2025, United States district judge Brian E. Murphy blocked the Trump Administration from deporting eight men from Myanmar, Cuba, Vietnam, Laos, Mexico and South Sudan to South Sudan.
+On 23 May 2025, United States district judge Brian E. Murphy blocked the Trump Administration from deporting eight men from Myanmar, Cuba, Vietnam, Laos, Mexico and South Sudan to South Sudan.
 The host countries had declined to accept these men.
 The Trump Administration had issued orders to deport the men to South Sudan despite a State Department travel advisory warning against travel due to instability and threats to safety.

+In December 2025, the Bureau of African Affairs released a statement entitled, "Time to Stop Taking Advantage of the United States," accusing South Sudan of imposing excessively high fees on humanitarian groups and obstructing their operations.
+The department stated that these actions were "violations of South Sudan's international obligations" and threatened to cut off foreign aid to the country.